Best Online Course Platforms from a Course Creator

 Well, now you can justify charging a lot more — anywhere from $500 all the way up to $2000.

-And once you’ve been around a while, streamlined and refined your material, and have a bunch of proof in the form of real success stories and testimonials?
+And once you’ve been around a while, had time to streamline/refine your material, and have a bunch of proof in the form of real success stories and testimonials?